 “We know that smoking is the largest single preventable cause of ill health and premature death in the UK and as a Trust we want to provide an environment that promotes health and wellbeing.
 We are committed to protecting our colleagues, patients and visitors against the effects of smoking.

 “We are hopeful that this decision will encourage patients, visitors and staff to make their own decision to stop smoking.
-We recognise that some people are dependent on nicotine, so we will make sure that we support them and signpost them to resources to help them to stop smoking.”
+We recognise that some people are dependent on nicotine, so please take a look at the resources on this page if you need support to cut-down or quit."

 Calderdale Council's Better Living Service offer advice and support here.

 Yorkshire Smokefree also offer a range of medications and face to face, online or telephone support to help you quit smoking.
 Stop smoking clinics are available in Halifax, Brighouse, Elland, Sowerby Bridge and Illingworth.